sai-dev/sai/autogtp/README.md

 # Running

-Copy the compiled leelaz binary into the autogtp directory, and run autogtp.
+Copy the compiled sai binary into the autogtp directory, and run autogtp.

-    cp ../build/leelaz .
+    cp ../build/sai .
     ./autogtp

 While autogtp is running, typing q+Enter will save the processed data and exit.
 When autogtp runs next, autogtp will continue the game.